thin-edge/thin-edge.io/vision.md

 to connect & manage assets as well as to use the visualize, analyze, and integrate equipment data is often the foundation to enable service-based business models & services.
-Here thin-edge.io is used as a foundation to bring “intelligence” around the equipment.
+Here thin-edge.io is used as a foundation to bring "intelligence" around the equipment.
 Combined with any IoT platform, single purpose gateways or devices which sit on the equipment can be transformed into edge deployment options for services and applications that support the overall EaaS business model by leveraging thin-egdge.io framework.